Arnfinn Nesset: Trial

-Nesset was convicted in March 1983 of poisoning 22 patients with suxamethonium chloride He was also convicted of one count of attempted murder and acquitted on two other counts.
+Nesset was convicted in March 1983 of poisoning 22 patients with suxamethonium chloride.
+He was also convicted of one count of attempted murder and acquitted on two other counts.
 Nesset may have killed as many as 138 of his patients.

 He was sentenced to 21 years in prison, the maximum term then available under Norwegian law, to be followed by ten years of preventative detention.
 However, he was released after 12 years for good behaviour and 10 years of supervision.
-He is now reported to be living in an undisclosed location under an assumed name.
+He was subsequently reported to be living in an undisclosed location under an assumed name.

 The chief prosecutor at his trial, Olaf Jakhelln described Nesset as "an ambitious man, who wanted complete control over life and death [of his victims]."

+Death

+Nesset died at a nursing home on 2 December 2025, at the age of 89.